M

 How did you qualify to teach military English?

-My experience working with the military is only in Saudi Arabia, and most of these contracting jobs are in the Middle East, including places like Saudi Arabia, Iraq, Jordan, Kuwait, Bahrain, UAE, and Oman.
+My experience working with the military is only in Saudi Arabia, and most of these contracting jobs are in the Middle East, including places like Saudi Arabia, Iraq, Jordan, Kuwait, Bahrain, the UAE, and Oman.

 What are the benefits of this niche?